khmichaelkim/agentic-demo-app/README.md

 # Transaction Processing Demo

-A serverless transaction system with fraud detection - built for learning AWS Lambda, API Gateway, DynamoDB, and observability patterns.
+A serverless transaction system with fraud detection - built using AWS Lambda, API Gateway, DynamoDB, and observability patterns.

 ## What it does